centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/monitoring-servers/advanced-configuration.md

 Since **bbdo 3**, this output is the preferred one instead of the **storage** and **sql** outputs.
-That way, you just need one output to the database, configurations have to be entered once, and there are fewer conflicts between outputs.
+That way, you just need one output to the database, configurations have to be filled once and there are less conflicts between outputs.

 **unified-sql**-type outputs have the following parameters: